Ellisonlee/android-secure-storage/README.md

 ```

 The create method takes a `Context` and an alias.
 An alias can encrypt and decrypt data, another
-alias cannot encrypt/decrypt the same data successfully.
-An alias is **not** a password, think of it as the namae of an entry in a keychain which stores generated encryption keys.
+alias cannot encrypt/decrypt the same data successfully. **An alias is not a password**, think of it as the name of an entry in a keychain which stores generated encryption keys.

+Using the same alias name across different devices **would not result in shared encryption keys**.

 ---